danger/peril/docs/setup_for_org.md

 You can actually use `orta/example-peril` BTW, I have some dummy Dangerfiles on that repo exactly for this purpose.
 Save the above JSON as `peril-settings.json`.
 Add that to a repo, push it to master on your GitHub remote.
 Here's one [I did earlier](https://github.com/artsy/artsy-danger/commit/03a1745b1f9f83fc2367ed6cdc72dee3f466b75f).

-Note: when you make updates to this file, you need to restart your Peril server.
+Note: when you make updates to this file, you need to restart your Peril server, until [#88](https://github.com/danger/peril/issues/88) is resolved.

 ## Heroku